valoriss/accessnow-tech-exam/README.md

 The List of places will have a "SELECT" button.
 Pressing this button will create a new Card Item with your selected choice.

+Places suggestion are acquired using Googles API. **Suggestions will update on each key press of user to provide most up to date suggestions**

 ## Sensors
-PlacesNow can test *two different sensors*, "Accelerometer" and "Device Orientations" (measuring tilt and movement of device).
+PlacesNow can test **two different sensors**, "Accelerometer" and "Device Orientations" (measuring tilt and movement of device).

 On device orientation shift or change in velocity/acceleration, PlacesNow will begin to log information to the database.